rongpengzhang/VRFHRAlgDev/DD_VRF-HR/NewVRFHeatRecoveryModel.md

 -	Mode 5: Simultaneous heating and cooling.
 The sum of cooling loads and compressor heat is much smaller than the heating loads.
 Both OU heat exchangers perform as evaporators.
 -	Mode 6: Heating load only.
 No cooling load.
 Both OU heat exchangers perform as evaporators.

 The system-level heat balance diagram for all the six operational modes are shown Figure 2.
+Note that the heat recovery loss (HR loss) only exists in Mode 3 and Mode 4, in which the OU evaporator and condenser run simultaneously.
+In these modes, the following two items are at similar levels: (a) sum of IU heating load and IU condenser side piping loss, and (b) sum of IU cooling load, IU evaporator side piping loss and heat released by compressor.
+Take Mode 3 for example, item (b) is higher than item (a), and therefore the system requires the operation of OU condenser to release the extra heat to ensure the system-level heat balance.
+However, the extra heat is at a very low level that the OU condenser can not exactly meet it because of its control limitations.
+To ensure stable OU condenser operation as well as system-level heat balance, the system needs to release more heat than the required via OU condenser, and meanwhile runs OU evaporator to balance the amount of heat released more than required.
+Theoretically, the operation of OU evaporators is not needed, but in reality it cannot be avoided.
+This part of energy is called HR loss which results in a lower system energy efficiency than the theoretical case.

 ![](VRF-HR-Chart-HeatBalance.PNG)
 Figure 2.
 System-level Heat Balance Diagram for All VRF-HR Operational Modes

 With the help of FWV and BS units, every operational mode has its own refrigerant piping connections to achieve different refrigerant flow directions, as shown in Table 1.
-This leads to different refrigerant operations (HP charts shown in Table 2) and piping loss situations.
+This leads to different refrigerant operations (as shown in the Pressure-Enthalpy Diagrams in Table 2) and piping loss situations.
 The operational control logics for various modes are also different, and therefore particular algorithm needs to be designed for different operational modes in the new VRF-HR model.

 ![](VRF-HR-Chart-Piping.PNG)

 ![](VRF-HR-Chart-EnthalpyPressure.PNG)

+##### Implementation of the proposed model

+Figure 3 shows the coding hierarchy of the existing VRF models in EnergyPlus (V8.4+), including the VRF-SystemCurve model (both HP and HR) and the VRF-FluidTCtrl model (HP only).
+Both the indoor unit and outdoor unit parts are described by the "HVACVariableRefrigerantFlow.cc" file, and it refers to "DXCoil.cc" file for coil performance simulations.

+Similarly to the VRF-FluidTCtrl-HP model, the VRF-FluidTCtrl-HR model implements a set of power/capacity curves to describe the compressor performance under a range of Load Indices (LI).
+LI indicates the particular operational state of compressor(s) at a given load condition.
+For the system with a single compressor, it corresponds to the compressor speed; for the system with multiple OUs or a single OU with multiple compressors, it is related with the load sharing strategies between compressors.

-The implementation of the proposed VRF HR algorithm will go to the method “HVACVariableRefrigerantFlow::CalcVRFCondenser_FluidTCtrl”, which was newly added in V8.4 particularly for the VRF-FluidTCtrl-HP model.
-Therefore, the implementation of the new VRF-HR feature is expected to generate no or little impacts on other parts of the codes.
+The implementation of the VRF-FluidTCtrl-HR model will present additions to the existing VRF-FluidTCtrl-HP model, without changing the coding hierarchy of the key methods.
+Therefore, the implementation is expected to generate no or little impacts on the existing features of EnergyPlus.
+More specifically, the proposed algorithm will go to the method “HVACVariableRefrigerantFlow::CalcVRFCondenser_FluidTCtrl”, which was newly added in V8.4 particularly to describe the outdoor unit part of the VRF-FluidTCtrl-HP model.
+The indoor unit part of the current VRF-FluidTCtrl-HP model is able to handle the indoor unit performance of the HR systems, and thus will not be modified.

 ![](VRF-CodingHierarchy.PNG)
 Figure 3.
 Coding Hierarchy of the VRF model in the current EnergyPlus V8.4